damianmakki/Sprint/README.md

 This script is dependent upon having [Dropbox](http://www.dropbox.com) set up before starting.

 ###Use at your own risk
 While I've run this a few times myself to work the kinks out, you should take a look through before running it.
-There are some pretty heavily opinionated options (I couldn't find a suitable hot corners setup), so definitely take the time.
-Also, change out the email address at the beginning.
+There are some pretty heavily opinionated options (alas, I couldn't find a suitable hot corners setup), and some [Casks](https://github.com/caskroom/homebrew-cask/tree/master/Casks) you may not want to install, so definitely take the time. **Protip:** Change out the email address at the beginning.

 ###Usage